akagaeng/flask-download-file-from-browser/README.md

 * Input text from a web browser
 * Write text to a .txt file
 * Send files from a python flask server
-* Download the text file from a browser
+* Download the text file from a browser (UUID v4 filenames)

 ## Getting started